Infineon/optiga-trust-charge/README.md

 * Device Security Monitor
 * 4 Monotonic up counters
 * Protected (integrity) update of data objects
-* Hibernate for zero power consumption1
+* Hibernate for zero power consumption
 * Lifetime for Industrial Automation and Infrastructure is 20 years and 15 years for other Application Profiles

 ## Get Started